CLI Tool

 tt pushLocal spec file (tunedtensor.json)

 tt init scaffolds a tunedtensor.json file in the current directory.
 This is your source of truth — edit it, keep it in version control, and tt push whenever you want to sync it to Tuned Tensor.
+For field-by-field guidance, see the spec file guide.

 The typical loop: